 New techniques in explainable AI can provide transparency into AI-generated data.
 For example, natural language models can explain which input text triggered a particular output.
 Image classification models can highlight visual regions that led to a prediction.

 Enterprise applications should visually differentiate any data or predictions generated by AI versus traditional methods.
 Users can then inspect the AI-generated data and determine whether to trust and act upon it.

 Providing AI explainability builds user confidence.
 Over time, users will better understand the capabilities and limitations of the machine learning models powering the AI.

-For example, Textio provides real-time input to job descriptions as they are being written.
+For example, Textio provides real-time input to job descriptions as they are being written (as well as other tools like a plagiarism checker).
 It is essential that any changes to the text are provided in a clear, yet unobtrusive way.
 The application can finish sentences and complete entire paragraphs based on only a few words.
 This can prove to be jarring to the user.
 In the example below, Textio moves the user input into a text bubble, while placing its suggested text inline into the content.
 The suggested text is also marked with an icon at the end.

 3) Let robots be robots; Let humans be humans